 It’s officially a male fragrance, but we know better than to be limited by such things, especially in spring and summer when it’s the ideal tonic for the heat.

-There’s no shortage of quality oud fragrances on the market, but it’s Penhaligon’s Halfeti EDP (Christian Provenzano) best-seller that always gets our attention.
+There’s no shortage of quality oud fragrances on the market, but it’s the best seller Penhaligon’s Halfeti EDP (Christian Provenzano) that always gets our attention.